 In May, the proposal it also came from the New Zealand prime minister Jacinda Ardern.

 The crisis has also led to a greater push to draw a clearer line between professional life and home life.
 For employees juggling work and caring for young children, for example, even a standard 40-hour week can be overwhelming.
-Moving to a 32-hour work week would mean "putting mental health at the center of the political agenda," he written on Twitter during the weekend Iñigo Errejón, leader of Más País.
+Moving to a 32-hour work week would mean "putting mental health at the center of the political agenda," he said written on Twitter during the weekend Iñigo Errejón, leader of Más País.

 Large companies like Microsoft have experienced a four-day workweek in the past, but the Spanish pilot program would be much larger in scope.
 Más País calculates that the budget should be sufficient to allow about 200 companies to participate.
 This means that anywhere from 3.000 to 6.000 workers would regularly have three-day weekends.